cmu-sei/gamebrain/README.md

 ## Overview

-This application controls the game logic for the Cubespace game.
-It interacts with both Gameboard and Topomojo in its operation - Gameboard to know when to deploy a game and post scores, and Topomojo to check the state of the team's workspace.
+This application controls the game logic for the [Cubespace](https://github.com/cmu-sei/cubespace) game.
+It interacts with both [Gameboard](https://github.com/cmu-sei/gameboard) and [TopoMojo](https://github.com/cmu-sei/topomojo) in its operation - Gameboard to know when to deploy a game and post scores, and TopoMojo to check the state of the team's workspace.

 ## Configuration